plotdb/uploadr/README.md

 ### Uploader

+You can skip Uploadr viewer completely if you only need an API endpoint for each provider.
+In this case, check [Providers section](#providers) below.

-To upload files, create an `uploadr` object through its constructor:
+To upload files via uploadr viewer, create an `uploadr` object through its constructor:

     var up = new uploadr({ ... })